joshbuhler/syncTunes/README.md

 # syncTunes

-syncTunes is a quick project I put together to easily copy files from my iTunes library onto a thumb drive for use with a Ford Sync 3 system.
+syncTunes is a quick macOS project I put together to easily copy files from my iTunes library onto a USB thumb drive for use with a Ford SYNC 3 system.

-Until I clean it up, everything below is just a mess of notes I was keeping while working on this.
+While I use it with iTunes, iTunes is *not* required.
+You'll really just need something that can generate .m3u playlist files that the tool can then parse.
+You will need a Mac though, and the developer tools to build it.

+## Description

+When used, the following steps will happen:

+1. syncTunes will scan the supplied .m3u playlist file and build a list of the tracks included.
+2. Each track's file extension will be checked, and if it's a supported type, will be copied to a new playlist.
+3. Supported track files will be copied from the location listed in the playlist file to the output directory.
+4. A new playlist file will be written to the output directory, this new playlist will:
+	* Preserve the order of the original playlist
+	* Omit any unsupported files
+	* Have new file paths that point to the copied files.
+These paths will be relative to the output directory

+## Usage

+After building the project, in Terminal.app (or other command-line app) navigate to the directory containing syncTunes.

+Invoke syncTunes: `syncTunes -i path/to/input/file -o path/to/output/dir`

+Both an input and output option are required.
+The input path must be a .m3u file, and the output directory will be a directory where the new playlist file and music files will be copied to.

+If the output directory does exist, **it will be overwritten.**

+If the output directory does not exist, a new one will be created.
+In this directory, a new .m3u file will created, and copies of the files listed in the playlist will be added.
+Once again, if the output directory does exist, **it will be overwritten.**

+Once the files have been copied to the output directory, copy the contents of this directory to the root folder of the USB drive you'll be using in your vehicle.

+## Creating .m3u Playlists in iTunes

+In iTunes a playlist can be exported in .m3u format by:

+1. Select the playlist to be exported
+2. File > Library > Export Playlist…
+3. Select the save destination for the exported playlist.
+4. Save the playlist with the format set to `M3U`

-# SYNC 3 Notes
+## SYNC 3 Notes

-> Info below is taken from the SYNC 3 Supplement manual, May 2015 printing.
+> **Note:** Info below is taken from the SYNC 3 Supplement manual, May 2015 printing.

-The system is capable of hosting nearly any digital media player, including iPod, iPhone, and most USB drives.
+SYNC 3 systems can support multiple audio formats.
+When syncTunes runs, it will scan the playlist files for supported files based on the extension.
+Only supported files will be copied and written to the updated playlists.

 Supported audio formats:

 - MP3
 - WMA
 - WAV